SimplyCodedSoftware/integration-messaging-documentation/concepts.md

 1.2 Main Components
 ============

 Messaging systems typically follow `pipes-and-filters` model.
 The "filters" represent any component that is capable of `producing` and/or `consuming` messages, and the "pipes" transport the messages between filters so that the components themselves remain loosely-coupled.
+Spring Integration did great job in describing, how components does work.
+The implementation is of course different, but the concepts behind it is still the same.
+You can refer to offical spring integration documentation to get more overview.
+In fact most of description here comes from the [official documentation](https://docs.spring.io/spring-integration/reference/html/overview.html#overview-components-message).

 1.2.1 Message
 -----------